kd2090/FinalProject_CE3013/README.md

 # FinalProject_CE3013
-CM based code to estimate price per sq. ft. of developments
+Construction Management code which can be used to estimate the price per sq. ft. of developments (Residental, Commerical, Industrial)